libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Setup and configuration

-WebRTC is a complex set of technologies that requires extensive setup and configuration.
-This can be a drawback for some users.
+WebRTC is a complex set of technologies that requires extensive server setup and configuration.
+While libraries like Pion and webrtc-rs abstract away this functionality, the additional complexity introduced and the configuration fine-tuning required can be a drawback for some users.

 #### Extensive Roundtrips